"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Related Works

 \subsection{Alternating Efficient Subwindow Search \mbox{(A-ESS)}}

-Alternating Efficient Subwindow Search \mbox{(A-ESS)}~\cite{an2009efficient} is an approximation algorithm that typically runs near its \mbox{$O(n^2)$} expected time using \mbox{$O(n^2)$} space, though its worst-case time is \mbox{$O(n^3)$}.
-The method initializes a candidate bounding box the size of the input matrix which then iteratively morphs, refining its bounds based on the results of Kadane's algorithm run on aggregations of rows and columns within vertical and horizontal boundaries, respectively.
-See Figure~\ref{fig:Iterative Search} for an illustration of this iterative search process.

-\mbox{A-ESS} begins by computing the horizontal and vertical prefix sums of the input matrix, requiring \mbox{$O(n^2)$} time and space.
-These matrices serve to reduce the number of computations needed during element aggregation in the search phase.
-It then initializes a candidate submatrix the size of the matrix itself and, similarly to Bentley's algorithm in using the left and right boundaries \mbox{$[x_1,x_2]$} of that submatrix, aggregates those columns using the horizontal prefix sum matrix into a 1D array.
-It finds the optimal bounds of that 1D array using Kadane's algorithm, which serve as top and bottom \mbox{$[y_1',y_2']$} boundaries for the next iteration of the candidate submatrix.
-It repeats this process for the rows, obtaining new left and right \mbox{$[x_1',x_2']$} boundaries.
-Using \mbox{$[x_1',x_2']$} and \mbox{$[y_1',y_2']$} as the new candidate box's boundaries, this morphing process continues until a further iteration would cause a decrease in the sum of the values within the candidate bounding box.
-See Figure~\ref{fig:Iterative Search}.
+Alternating Efficient Subwindow Search \mbox{(A-ESS)} (2009)~\cite{an2009efficient} is an approximation algorithm that runs in \mbox{$O(n^2)$} expected time using \mbox{$O(n^2)$} space, though its worst-case time is \mbox{$O(n^3)$}.
+Like Bentley's algorithm, \mbox{A-ESS} begins by computing the horizontal and vertical prefix sums of the input matrix, requiring \mbox{$O(n^2)$} time and space.
+It then initializes a candidate submatrix the size of the matrix itself.
+At each iteration, values \emph{along} the horizontal bounds (not exclusively those within both the horizontal and vertical bounds) are aggregated into a 1D array.
+Similarly, values along the vertical bounds are aggregated.
+Then, both of these 1D arrays are evaluated by Kadane's algorithm, using the returned bounds for the candidate submatrix in the next iteration.
+This iterative refinement process continues until a further iteration would cause a decrease in the sum of the values within the candidate bounding box (see Figure~\ref{fig:Iterative Search}).

 The score function used to determine the quality of a candidate bounding box and whether another iteration should take place is the difference between the maximum sums of the current iteration's 1D horizontal and vertical subarrays.
-This function is non-decreasing as the program otherwise halts, and the optimal score is bounded by the sum of all the matrix's positive elements.
+This function is non-decreasing, and the optimal score is bounded by the sum of all the matrix's positive elements.
 Thus, the algorithm is convergent.